socketsupply/socket-examples/desktop-preact-no-backend/README.md

   })
 ```

-`target` above ^ is passed to our build script by `ssc compile .`:
+`target` above ^ is passed to our build script by `ssc build .`:
 ```js
 const target = process.argv[2] ? path.resolve(process.argv[2]) : null
 ```

 ### 3. the binary
-You can call the newly built program by calling the path location produced by the `ssc compile .` command:
+You can call the newly built program by calling the path location produced by the `ssc build .` command:
 ```
 $ ./dist/mac/ssc-test-dev.app/Contents/MacOS/ssc-hello-dev
 ```

-or compile and run in one step with a command like `ssc compile -r .` (configured here as `npm start`)
+or compile and run in one step with a command like `ssc build -r .` (configured here as `npm start`)

 ## tests